Salam Zgharta FC: Supporters

 Salam Zgharta supporters are mainly located in the Zgharta and nearby districts.
 They were known to cause some troubles during matches in the 1990s and 2000s.

 Club rivalries

 Salam Zgharta plays the North derby with Tripoli, as they are both located in the same area.
 Other minor rivalries take place with clubs like Ansar Howara SC and Egtmaaey but Salam Zgharta don't face them much anymore as they are not regular visitors to the first division.
 The first derby between Salam Zgharta and Tripoli was played on 18 December 2005, at the Rachid Karame Municipality Stadium.
 The home team, Salam Zgharta, won the game 1–0 after a goal from Wehbe Douaihy at the 58th minute.

 Reserve team

-In the 2014–15 season, Salam Zgharta's administration bought a Second Division club called "Al Oummal Tripoli", alongside the contract of Mostafa Matar and Oussama Najjar, for a fee of $120,000.
-The club was renamed Amal Al Salam Zgharta, and is used as a reserve team in which all academy graduates play to get experience.
+In the 2014–15 season, Salam Zgharta's administration bought a Second Division club called "Al Oummal Tripoli".
+The club was renamed Amal Al Salam Zgharta, and is used as a reserve team.